 The Common Shares are currently listed on the TSX and the Nasdaq Capital Market.
 In order to maintain the listing, we must maintain certain financial and share distribution targets, including maintaining a minimum number of public shareholders, and, in the case of the Nasdaq Capital Market, a minimum bid price.
-In addition to objective standards, the TSX or the Nasdaq Capital Market may delist the securities of any issuer if, in its opinion, the issuer's financial condition and/or operating results appear unsatisfactory; if it appears that the extent of public distribution or the aggregate market value of the security has become so reduced as to make continued listing on the TSX or the Nasdaq Capital Market inadvisable; if the issuer sells or disposes of principal operating assets or ceases to be an operating company; if an issuer fails to comply with the listing requirements of TSX or the Nasdaq Capital Market; or if any other event occurs or any condition exists which makes continued listing on the TSX or the Nasdaq Capital Market, in the opinion of the TSX or the Nasdaq Capital Market, in advisable.
+In addition to objective standards, the TSX or the Nasdaq Capital Market may delist the securities of any issuer if, in its opinion, the issuer's financial condition and/or operating results appear unsatisfactory; if it appears that the extent of public distribution or the aggregate market value of the security has become so reduced as to make continued listing on the TSX or the Nasdaq Capital Market inadvisable; if the issuer sells or disposes of principal operating assets or ceases to be an operating company; if an issuer fails to comply with the listing requirements of TSX or the Nasdaq Capital Market; or if any other event occurs or any condition exists which makes continued listing on the TSX or the Nasdaq Capital Market, in the opinion of the TSX or the Nasdaq Capital Market, in the opinion of the TSX or the Nasdaq Capital Market, inadvisable.